Physicslibrary/Threejs-VR-Hipparcos/README.md

 Our Solar System is the green box.
-See ~8000 stars within 50.0 parsec (to solve plotting 119,617 stars on a mobile VR device).
+See a subset ~8000 stars within 50.0 parsec (solve how to plot 119,617 stars on a mobile VR device).

 Oculus Quest's headset 6DOF tracking works but no controllers (keep code simple, no common star names, solve how to move around stars on a mobile VR device).